Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 ### Arguments

-There are four arguments at the moment for the datetime formatter: `length`, `alignment`, `time_presision` and `year_style` that behave exactly the same as the one above.
+There are four arguments at the moment for the datetime formatter: `length`, `alignment`, `time_precision` and `year_style`, which behave exactly the same as the ones above.

 ```json
 {